-Have you ever wondered what the difference is between a Nutritionist and a Dietitian?
-In Australia there is substantial ambiguity around these areas of practice, so it’s no surprise people are confused.
+Have you ever wondered what the difference is between a Nutritionist vs Dietitian?
+The term nutritionist is everywhere, I’m hardly surprised there is confusion.

 Definition of a Nutritionist

-The term nutritionist is not legally protected, nor is nutrition regulated by the Government.
-Anyone can technically call themselves a nutritionist, which is cause for concern as the public are open to nutrition misinformation.
-Training and qualifications vary immensely between a weekend course to a masters degree, or a three year degree at university or a natural medicine college.
+The term nutritionist is not legally protected, which is a concern.
+Anyone can technically call themselves a nutritionist, leaving the general public exposed to nutrition misinformation.
+Nutrition training varies immensely, ranging from a weekend course to a masters degree.
+Private companies, universities or natural medicine colleges all offer nutrition training.
 Clearly, differences exist in the level of scientific study undertaken.

 Definition of a Dietitian

 A DIETITIAN IS A PERSON WITH A QUALIFICATION IN NUTRITION AND DIETETICS RECOGNISED BY NATIONAL AUTHORITY [S].
 THE DIETITIAN APPLIES THE SCIENCE OF NUTRITION TO THE FEEDING AND EDUCATION OF GROUPS OF PEOPLE AND INDIVIDUALS IN HEALTH AND DISEASE.”International Confederation of Dietetic Associations , 2004.

 Dietitian is a protected term, one can only be called an Accredited Practising Dietitian (in Australia) if they have completed a degree at an accredited university.
 The degree is generally a four year degree, majoring in nutrition and dietetics, so most Dietitians are also Nutritionists, but not all Nutritionists are Dietitians.
 Alternatively, some may complete a Bachelor of Health Science and go on to achieve a Masters in Dietetics.